LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/README.md

 ## To run this project

-1. Ensure that you have replaced the appsettings.jsonSampleMvcApp file with the values for your Auth0 account.
+1. Ensure that you have replaced the appsettings. jsonSampleMvcApp file with the values for your Auth0 account.

 2. Run the application from the command line: